 Alfred joined the 6th Volunteer Battalion, Manchester Regiment on 25th March 1906 No. 647, when he was employed by Mr Potts of Moss Side as a carter and outdoor beer seller residing at his mother Isabella’s address at 76 Junction Street.
 The Medical Exam. records Alfred as 5’6″ and 110 Pounds.
-He transferred to the regular Battalion in August 1907.
-By the time of the 1911 Census, he was serving in India with the 1st Battalion.
+He transferred to the regular Battalion on 24th August 1907 retaining the number 647.
+By the time of the 1911 Census, Alf was serving in India with the 1st Battalion.

 At the outbreak of the War, the 1st Battalion remained in India and set sail from Karachi to France on 29th August 1914, arriving in Marseille on 26th September.
 Alfred’s Medal Roll indicates his entitlement to the 1914 Star, with arrival in France with 1st Battalion on 27th August.
 Records of some other men (Below*1) with this date as arrival indicate departure from Karachi on 27th August and arrival at Marseille on 26th September.
 There is no explanation why a group of men are recorded as leaving India in advance of the Battalion.
 Alfred was entitled to the Clasp on his 1914 Star, confirming arrival in France as an ‘Old Contemptible’ before December 1914.